leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 http://davmac.org/davpage/linux/async-io.html (why poxis aio is not suited to use)

 https://cnodejs.org/topic/4f16442ccae1f4aa270010a7
-provide the proof of multiple threads are involved to make it looks like a async and noblocking
+provide the proof of multiple threads are involved to simulate a noblocking behavior

  ## Event Loop Programming Model(The Bridge of From Reactor Pattern to Proactor pattern)
  Even we have reactor pattern, it is still hard for programmer to write a good performance server, because this require developer have a deep understand about the thread-safe on the language and lower level OS technology, if not, reactor pattern may have result a regresson server than thread-mode